-Divided into two parts, the first part covers basic concepts of Micro Economics - the principles of demand and supply, markets, equilibrium, factors of production, national income etc. The second part introduces students o Indian Economics, its meaning, profile, importance in agriculture, industrial growth, development strategy and foreign trade.
+Divided into two parts, the first part covers basic acepts of Micro Economics - the principles of demand I supply, markets, equilibrium, factors of production, tional income etc. The second part introduces students Indian Economics, its meaning, profile, importance in agriculture, industrial growth, development strategy and foreign trade.
 For a law student this paper is important as it provides a theoretical framework for a later analysis of economic policies and related legislation.